Techiral/VibeFlow/README.md

 2.  **Set Up Environment Variables:**

-    Create a `.env.local` file in the root of the project and add your Supabase API keys **and** your Composio Developer API Key:
+    Create a `.env.local` file in the root of the project and add your Supabase API keys:

     ```plaintext
     # Replace with your actual Supabase URL and Anon Key
     # Find these in your Supabase project settings > API
     NEXT_PUBLIC_SUPABASE_URL=YOUR_SUPABASE_URL
     NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY

-    # Replace with your Composio Developer API Key.
-    # Obtain this by running `composio login` in your terminal (after installing `composio-core`)
-    # or from your Composio developer dashboard.
-    # This key is used by the backend to initiate connections.
-    COMPOSIO_API_KEY=YOUR_COMPOSIO_DEV_API_KEY

     # GOOGLE_GENAI_API_KEY is no longer set here.
     # Users will add their key in the application's profile settings.